kwur/new-kwur-site/_posts/2008-10-25-cmj-2008-first-thoughts.md

 ---
 <div class="pf-content">
   <p>
-    What&#8217;s up everyone,<br />So, KWUR&#8217;s CMJ crew needed an inside man to get into 21+ shows.
-Apparently, besides DJ Meatface, I&#8217;m the only one over 21 on exec staff.
+    What’s up everyone,<br />So, KWUR’s CMJ crew needed an inside man to get into 21+ shows.
+Apparently, besides DJ Meatface, I’m the only one over 21 on exec staff.
 This is indeed a disturbing universe.
   </p>

   <p>
     Anyway, we arrived in town last night in time to catch the tail end of Thursday festivities.
-We went to <a href="http://www.dromnyc.com/home/">Drom </a>in hopes of catching some hip hop, especially if it&#8217;s hosted by dudes like <a href="http://www.pharoahe-monch.com/">Pharoh Monch</a>.
-The bouncer said the event was 21+ since the venue wasn&#8217;t serving food (which would have made it 18+) &#8211; Dj DB, The Intern and Kenny bounced to get some food on a stick (NYC is awesome!).
-The only artist left on the bill at Drom was <a href="http://www.empireisis.com/">Empire ISIS</a>, a female, North African (?) hip-hip/reggae MC who is in charge of so much testosterone on stage you&#8217;d think she manages gang bangs after her shows.
+We went to <a href="http://www.dromnyc.com/home/">Drom </a>in hopes of catching some hip hop, especially if it’s hosted by dudes like <a href="http://www.pharoahe-monch.com/">Pharoh Monch</a>.
+The bouncer said the event was 21+ since the venue wasn’t serving food (which would have made it 18+) – Dj DB, The Intern and Kenny bounced to get some food on a stick (NYC is awesome!).
+The only artist left on the bill at Drom was <a href="http://www.empireisis.com/">Empire ISIS</a>, a female, North African (?) hip-hip/reggae MC who is in charge of so much testosterone on stage you’d think she manages gang bangs after her shows.
   </p>

   <p>